-Today I’m super excited to share an article on guest posting since it’s a topic that comes up frequently in my Facebook group.
-This post will deal with writing a guest post for another blog, rather than accepting guest posts on YOUR blog (a topic for another day!).
+Today I’m super excited to share an article on guest blog posting since it’s a topic that I am often asked by readers and other bloggers.
+This post will deal with writing a guest post for another blog, rather than accepting guest posts on your blog (a topic for another day).

-What Do You Hope to Gain from Writing a Guest Post?
+What Do You Hope to Gain from Guest Blog Posting?

 It’s important to think about what your goals are for guest posting before you start developing a list of potential blogs/bloggers to approach.
 Are you hoping to get more pageviews?
 Do you want really high-quality backlinks?
 Do you want more social media followers?
 Are you hoping to gain more credibility in your field?
 The answers to these questions will help you determine which blogs would be the best choice for you to pitch.
 It can also help you in crafting your bio and determining what you would like to share with this new audience in your introduction.